 The Big Apple.
 The city that never sleeps.
 In its eight-mile radius, New York houses over 26,000 thousand restaurants.
 It’s one of the most international cities in the world, and it has always set a high bar for cuisine.
 It’s a melting pot, famous for its pizza, its bagels, its cheesecake, its dumplings, and, of course, its fine dining.
 It’s one of our favorite cities in the world.

 New York is also where Kaitlin first started her food blog, @carnivorr.
 She used her college years to study the city’s food scene, to test every dollar pizza slice, to scientifically rank each ramen joint, and to hunt down the best bagels in town.
 Anders had been to New York a few times on his own, but we took the city by storm together for the first time in 2019, and have been back every year since.
-Below are the five essential places that, in our opinion, you cannot miss on a trip to New York City – our favorite bagel, our favorite pizza slice, our favorite bakery, our favorite wine bar, and our favorite Italian restaurant.
+Below are the five essential places that, in our opinion, you cannot miss on a trip to New York City – our favorite pizza slice, our favorite bakery, our favorite wine bar, and our favorite fine dining restaurants.

 Looking for more great spots for food and drinks in NYC?
 Check out our city map of New York!